g1y5x3/bitlinear158-vision-transformers/README.md

     - [ ] deepspeed integration for multigpu training
 - [ ] perform a full COCO training comparison run with `nn.Linear` vs `BitLinear`
 - [ ] Use custom kernels from [BitBLAS](https://github.com/microsoft/BitBLAS/tree/main) for `F.linear`.
+- [ ] Maybe rewrite the data preprocessing from scratch, this is giving me pain.
 - [ ] Try `BitLinear` on DINO, LlaVa.